ariannasang/ASA_Datafest_2019/README.md

 In order to give the coach a snapshot view of a player’s performance during the game, we created a minimalist video graphic of their movement throughout.
 The coach can use this to gain a birds-eye understanding of a player’s match.
 Created with the gganimate package, the animation displays a player (represented by a point) moving around in space.
 Speed is indicated by color.

 ### Mental and Physical Readiness:
-We created two plots, Mental and Physical Status respectively, which measure a player’s perceived preparedness before a game.
-Using principal components analysis, the Mental Status visualizes the player's mood and confidence during their training sessions leading up to a tournament, and the Physical Status visualizes the player's recovery and wellness.
+We created two plots, Physical and Mental Status respectively, which measure a player’s perceived preparedness before a game.
+Using principal components analysis, the Physical Status visualizes the player's recovery and wellness, and the Mental Status visualizes the player's mood and confidence during their training sessions leading up to a tournament.
+* Physical status
+  * PCA1: playerRecovery(Pain, Soreness, SleepHours, SleepQuality)
+  * PCA2: playerWellness (Illness, Menstruation, Nutrition)
 * Mental status
   * PCA1: playerConfidence (TrainingReadiness + FocusRating + ObjectiveRating)
   * PCA2: playerMood (Irritability + Desire)
-* Physical status
-  * PCA1: playerRecovery(Pain, Soreness, SleepHours, SleepQuality)
-  * PCA2: playerWellness (Illness, Menstruation, Nutrition)

 ### Training Before Tournament:
 This chart gives a snapshot view of a player’s training regimen leading up to a tournament.
 It also specifies which workouts cause the player to be most fatigued.
 Fatigue is indicated by color.